Prajjwal-Rimal/Debian/Command Line/Command List.md

 History

 	$ history
-	displays the list of all the commands theat have been used
+	displays the list of all the commands that have been used

 	$ ctrl + R
 	opens a reverse search in which you can search for commands from the history.